 In the case of an active system, the information the device transmits will then be sent via satellite to your company’s base.
 This information can be accessed either online via a dedicated web interface, or with software that has been downloaded onto your company’s computers.
-It is very likely that the supplier will be able to provide any necessary training for using the interface/software, so the storage and management of data will be easy to manage.
+It is very likely that the supplier will be able to provide any necessary training for using the interface/software, so the storage and management of data will be easy to manage and compliant with the latest regulations in terms of data privacy when tracking vehicles.
 Increasingly, this information is also accessible via smart phones and tablet devices.

 Service contracts and monitoring packages are usually offered by good vehicle tracking suppliers, so that you can be sure your package will continue to work effectively for as long as the contract.

 Also known as Log Tracking, this is the cheapest of the two types of tracking system.
 These systems save and record data that can be downloaded at the end of the journey to be analysed.
 This system works well for businesses that don’t need real-time tracking, but can still benefit from having an accurate record of journeys taken.